 The Department of Anthropology is committed to publicly engaged anthropology.
-Here are some information about their ongoing research projects.
+Here is some information about their ongoing research projects.

 Exploring The High Line – Julian Brash

 Dr. Julian Brash is finishing a research project focusing on the High Line, the enormously popular park built on an abandoned railway trestle on the Westside of Manhattan.
 The park has been lauded as a model of contemporary urban public space, yet also criticized as an expression of the hyper-gentrification of New York City; this project aims to use ethnographic research and anthropological analysis to weigh these competing interpretations of the High Line.
 Through understanding how people use and experience the park, this research will deepen our understanding of the role public space— the physical expression of democratic citizenship, a place where people gather, converse, and encounter each other — is playing in contemporary urban citizenship and politics.
 This research project has received funding from the National Endowment for the Humanities and the National Science Foundation.
 This funding provided support for several Montclair State undergraduate research assistants, who gained experience in designing and implementing a variety of data-gathering techniques under the supervision of Dr. Brash.
 This included conducting field research in the park by interviewing park users and making behavioral observations.
 Read more about this research.
 See also Dr. Brash’s profile page.

 Social and Emotional Skills in American Childhood: An Emerging Politics of Care – Elsa Davidson